apify/crawlee/README.md

 * Rotate proxies to hide your browser origin.
 * Schedule the code to run periodically and send notification on errors.
 * Disable browser fingerprinting protections used by websites.
-* ...

-In Python you can use [Scrapy](https://scrapy.org/) for these tasks, but there was no such library for **JavaScript, the language of the web**.
+Python has [Scrapy](https://scrapy.org/) for these tasks, but there was no such library for **JavaScript, the language of the web**.
 The use of JavaScript is natural, since the same language is used to write the scripts as well as the data extraction code running in a browser.